otto-de/jlineup/docs/CONFIGURATION.md

 # Configuration

 JLineup has many configuration options.
-A JLineup run with it's _before_ and _after_ steps is called _job_ throughout this documentation.
+A JLineup cycle with it's _before_ and _after_ steps is called _job_ throughout this documentation.
 Job configuration settings can be separated between two scopes, _global_ and _site_.
-Some of the options exist in global as in site scope.
+Some of the options exist in global as in site scope for convenience.

 Site specific settings always have precedence before global settings.
-If you want to have the same settings for all sites in your JLineup job, then you can simply specify those settings globally.

 ### Format

 A JLineup job config is a json document.

-The default name of the config file is ___lineup.json___.
+For JLineup CLI, the default name of the config file is ___lineup.json___.
-The command line version looks for it in the current working directory.
-A different path can be specified with the `--config` option when you call jlineup via command line.
+It's searched in the current working directory.
+A different path can be specified with the `--config` option.

+If using the web server variant, you have to POST the config via REST API.

 ### Basic config